 The Mellick boys followed their father’s way and were farmers and tanners.
 Gottfried went on to settle in Warren County.
 Johannes, who arrived here with wife Mariah, and children Aaron, Andrew, Fanny, and Maria Catherine had a tannery north of Far Hills.
 They built the, “Old Stone House,” in 1752 on which the book, ‘The Story of an Old Farm,’ by Andrew Mellick is based.

 There are a number of documents from the Mellick family that were found in the attic of the house and turned over to the Somerset County Historical Society.
-But if you’d like to go back in time, Google has digitized the book “The Old Farm” – a great local read.
+But if you’d like to go back in time, Google has digitized the book “The Old Farm” – a great local read and is one of our go-to books about life in early Somerset County.
+A highly recommended read.

 Bedminster History – Mellick’s Windfall Home